vocascan/documentation/docs/vocascan-server/run-programmatically.md

 Import the `@vocascan/server` package, create and start the server.
 The first argument is an object containing your config described in [configuration](vocascan-server/configuration).
 This function returns a Promise that resolves with the server object created previously.
-With that system it's also possible to stop that server afterwards or extend it with other middlewares or request handlers.
+With that system it's also possible to stop that server afterwards or run the migrations manually.

 This example creates and starts a vocascan-server on port `8989` with an in-memory sqlite database, a colorized console sql logger and a new route `/hello-world`.
 After two seconds the server stops immediately.